 Applying to the University of Minnesota Genetic Counseling Program

 Below are important instructions to follow for applying to the genetic counseling program.
 These ensure that your application is directed to us in the program in time to be considered for admission.
-Please call or e-mail with any questions at (612) 626-3267 or firstname.lastname@example.org.
-Please follow these steps carefully!
+Please e-mail with any questions: email@example.com .

-- Submit all application materials electronically through the ApplyYourself admissions system.
+Submit all application materials electronically through the online application system.
 See the chart below for specific instructions.

 Letters of Recommendation

 Acceptable recommendations will come from current or former professors who can assess your potential for graduate work.
 Other recommenders, such as employers, are also acceptable and encouraged.
-ApplyYourself is the preferred method for recommendations, but letters can also be emailed to email@example.com.
-Three letters are required - if you are reapplying, only two are necessary.
+We require 3 letters.
+We will only review 3 letters so do not send more.
+If more than 3 are submitted we will only read the first 3 letters listed in the application.

 English Language test scores (TOEFL, IELTS, etc.)

 Resume or CV